-- 1 The Core Curriculum Natural Science Requirement for Mathematics majors is ordinarily PC-185 General Physics I, and CS-180 Fundamentals of Computer Programming: Html Javascript C++.
-Mathematics majors are encouraged to take PC-186 as well. - 2 Mathematics majors are encouraged to take EC-101 Macroeconomic Principles as part of their Social Sciences Requirement. - 3 Courses numbered below the 100-level do not fulfill the Mathematics Core Requirement for the Bachelor's degree. - 4 Ordinarily a student may not receive credit for more than one of the calculus sequences, nor may a student receive credit for both MA-103 Mathematics for the Humanities II and MA-106 Introduction to Probability and Statistics. - 5 Completion of the Mathematics Core Requirement is prerequisite for any mathematics course numbered 200 or above. - 6 Satisfactory completion of developmental mathematics (MA-001 for Elementary Applied Mathematics, Intro to Probability and Statistics, Mathematics for the Humanities and Mathematics for Educators; MA-101 Precalculus for Calculus), or exemption by placement testing results, is prerequisite for core mathematics courses.
+- 1 The Core Curriculum Natural Science Requirement for Mathematics majors is ordinarily PC-185 General Physics I, and CS-180 Introduction to Programming.
+Mathematics majors are encouraged to take PC-186 as well.
+A more advanced course in computer programming may substitute for CS-180, but a course in computer programming is expected. - 2 Mathematics majors are encouraged to take EC-101 Macroeconomic Principles as part of their Social Sciences Requirement. - 3 Courses numbered below the 100-level do not fulfill the Mathematics Core Requirement for the Bachelor's degree. - 4 Ordinarily a student may not receive credit for more than one of the calculus sequences, nor may a student receive credit for both MA-103 Mathematics for the Humanities II and MA-106 Introduction to Probability and Statistics, nor may a student receive credit for both MA-132 Statistics for the Life Sciences and MA-212 Elementary Statistics. - 5 Completion of the Mathematics Core Requirement is ordinarily a prerequisite for any mathematics courses numbered 200 or above. - 6 Satisfactory completion of developmental mathematics (MA-001 for Elementary Applied Mathematics, Intro to Probability and Statistics, Mathematics for the Humanities and Mathematics for Educators; MA-101 Precalculus for Calculus), or exemption by placement testing results, is prerequisite for core mathematics courses. - 7 Students who receive advanced placement beyond the introductory calculus sequences may use MA-273 Multivariable Calculus I and MA-274 Multivariable Calculus II to satisfy the Mathematics Core Requirement.

-1 In order to continue as mathematics majors, students must maintain an average of at least 2.0 in MA-143, MA-144, MA-246, MA-247, MA-248, MA-273, and MA-274.

-2 The Chairperson of the Mathematics Department may reduce the 9 credit requirement in the Mathematics electives to 3 credits if the student has, in consultation with a departmental advisor, combined a Mathematics major with a specified program of courses in a related field.
+- 1 In order to continue as mathematics majors, students must maintain an average of at least 2.0 in MA-143, MA-144, MA-246, MA-247, MA-248, MA-273, and MA-274. - 2 The Chairperson of the Mathematics Department may reduce the 9 credit requirement in the Mathematics electives to 3 credits if the student has, in consultation with a departmental advisor, combined a Mathematics major with a specified program of courses in a related field.
 Such programs include, but are not limited to, major or minor programs in another department and the certification program in secondary education.